An Interview With ...

 Any hidden gems for fashion finds?

 Laura Dols remains to be my favourite vintage store in town.
-It’s a bit like Aladdin’s cave, packed with amazing dresses, shoes, bags, costume jewelry and I don't think I have ever left without buying something.
+It’s a bit like Aladdin’s cave, packed with amazing dresses, shoes, bags, costume jewellery and I don't think I have ever left without buying something.

 Favourite local designer(s)?